torstenboettjer/sandbox/README.md

 ### Setup a common toolset with home-manager

-The home-manager enables nix operators to define and manage local environment settings, applications, and configurations through a common repository.
-This makes it easy to deploy and maintain a consistent toolsets accross users.
-The installation is automated using the nix-shell that allows temporarily load and use packages.
+The [Home Manager](https://nix-community.github.io/home-manager/) is a Nix-powered tool for the definition of user environment settings and applications on a linux system.
+Sharing the configurations through git makes it easy to deploy and maintain a consistent toolsets accross users.
+Adding the home-manager with a common configuration is simplified using the nix-shell that allows temporarily load and use packages.

 ```sh
 nix-shell -p gh --run "gh auth login"
 ```

-The system configuration is stored in a file called ´flake.nix´, tools are defined in `home.nix`.
-Flakes are still classified as experimental feature in NixOS.
-Enabling flakes requires to append the following line to `/etc/nix/nix.conf` and adding the appropriate Nixpkgs channel.
+The github client is used to load a default configuration and ensures the use of a homogenous toolset accross of development and production environments in a team.
+The configuration is splitted between two files, the set of applications is defined in `home.nix`, system configurations are stored in a file called ´flake.nix´.
+Flakes are still classified as experimental feature in Nix, enabling flakes requires to append a flag `/etc/nix/nix.conf`.
+After that the the appropriate nix package channel is added and updated.

 ```sh
 # clone the default home-manager configuration